-P6 of 7 File 751-6/21-09 Nancy Rosychuk May 27,2021 Summery Is this massive development a good idea permitting the building of a huge complex considered to be medium density residential in a low density residential area (2) cousing increase / excessive traffic particularly on Banaroft Drive (3) causing possible increase road maintenance (4) causing possible depreciation or decreased real estate value of houses (5) causing decreased desirableness of low density houses in our neighbour hood by potential buyers even more so with the increase of traffic (6) cousing the removal of wildlife their habitat and thereby decreasing the survival rate of wild life (7) causing the increase in carbon emissions with the removal of trees, regetation and the moving or removal of soil, etc. (8) Inadequate parking could force delivery persons, repairmen, yard care workers, visitors, etc. to park on the streets which could cause accidents, interfere with city snow removal or cause violation of city parking by-laws. who (1) cousing a violation of the rights of property owners perchased their houses in a low traffic, low density residential area.
+Je this massive development a good idea permitting the billding of a huge complex considered to be medium devisity residential in a low density residential area

+- 2) causing increase / excessive traffic particularly on Bancroft Drive - 3) causing possible increase road maintenance - (4) causing possible depreciation or decreased real estate - (5) causing decreased desirableness of low density houses in our neighbourhood by potential buyers even more so with the increase of traffic - 6 cousing the removal of wildlife stheir habitat and thereby decreasing the survival rate of wildlife - To causing the increase in carbon emissions with the removal of trees, regetation and the moving or removal of soil, etc. - (8) Inadequall parking could force delivery persons, repairmen, yard care workers, visitors, etc. to park on the streets which could cause accidents, interfere with city snow removal or cause violation of city parking by-laws. - (9) cousing a violation of the rights of property owners purchased their houses in a low traffic, low density residential area.